Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240206-intro-to-formatting-and-linting/lesson.md

 ```bash
 black .
 ```
 This command tells `black` to reformat all the Python files in the current directory (the lone dot in the command is the relative path to the current directory).
+By default, black considers any file ending with `.py` to be a Python file, and it will look for and reformat all such files in the directory path it is given (or any of that directory's subdirectories).

-If you look at `main.py` now, you'll see that the code has been reformatted according to `black`'s rules.
+Take a look at `main.py` again.
+You should see that the code has been reformatted according to `black`'s rules.

 Now, try simplifying the calculation of `total_income` by removing the dividends from the sum, then run `black` again.
 You should see that, because the `total_income` line is shorter, it can fit on one line, so `black` automatically converts it back to a single line.